MicrosoftDocs/sdk-api/sdk-api-src/content/d3d9helper/nf-d3d9helper-idirect3dsurface9-lockrect.md

 A multisample back buffer cannot be locked.

-This method cannot retrieve data from a surface that is is contained by a texture resource created with <a href="/windows/desktop/direct3d9/d3dusage">D3DUSAGE_RENDERTARGET</a> because such a texture must be assigned to D3DPOOL_DEFAULT memory and is therefore not lockable.
+This method cannot retrieve data from a surface that is contained by a texture resource created with <a href="/windows/desktop/direct3d9/d3dusage">D3DUSAGE_RENDERTARGET</a> because such a texture must be assigned to D3DPOOL_DEFAULT memory and is therefore not lockable.
 In this case, use instead <a href="/windows/desktop/api/d3d9/nf-d3d9-idirect3ddevice9-getrendertargetdata">IDirect3DDevice9::GetRenderTargetData</a> to copy texture data from device memory to system memory.

 ## -see-also